 This section will describe the procedures that will be used to control the project.
 These will vary from project to project (and organisation to organisation).
 Typically they will refer to standard approaches in an organisation method.
 Typically these could include:

 - A quality management plan; which describes how we will make sure the products are fit for propose.

 - A health and safety policy which will describe how safety risks are managed.

 - Project control policy which sets out how the project reports will be generated.

-Often this section will just refer to organisational procedures, but the PM has the opportunity to vary these to fit the needs of the project. maybe increasing the requirements for configurations management for example.
+Often this section will just refer to organisational procedures, but the PM has the opportunity to vary these to fit the needs of the project.
+Maybe increasing the requirements for configuration management ,for example.

 This section describes in detail the schedules and logs that define the detailed plans for the project.
-Again these can be references to external documents or files held in tools such as Microsoft project.
-Typically these sections will include:
+Again these can be references to external documents or files held in tools such as Microsoft Project.